Lab 1 overview

 ?shapiro.test

-So… what can you conclude from these tests?
-Can you conclude that the distribution of sample means is NOT normal/Gaussian??
+So… what can you conclude from these tests??

 Exercise 1: home-made functions!

 For the first part of this lab, you are asked to write several functions (and submit them as part of your lab script, of course!).
-The functions increase in order of complexity!
+The functions increase quickly in complexity!

 You should now know how to construct functions in R. If you don’t, go back to the NCEAS tutorial and review the section on writing functions.